inurdream-abhi143/WalletWatch/README.md

-Nice work, Abhi!
-Here's a clean and professional `README.md` you can use for your GitHub repo:

----

 # 💰 WalleWatch

-WalleWatch is a simple personal finance tracker app built using **React + Vite**.
+WalletWatch is a simple personal finance tracker app built using **React + Vite**.
 It's designed to help users monitor their income, expenses, and loans, while providing an EMI calculator and a mini statement view for easy tracking.

 ![app screenshot](public/Screenshot%202025-04-24%20115234.png)
 ![app screenshot](public/Screenshot%202025-04-24%20115945.png)